daniestevez/gr-satellites/README.md

     which transmits 1k2 BPSK
     telemetry in the 2m band.
 It uses the AO-40 FEC protocol, which includes block interleaving, an r=1/2, k=7 convolutional code, CCSDS scrambling and two interleaved (160,128) Reed-Solomon codes.
+    Decoding SSDV images is supported.
+See [this post](https://destevez.net/2019/04/decoding-ssdv-from-jy1sat/).
     You must use SSB mode to receive this satellite (145.840MHz).
   * `k2sat_image`
     [K2SAT](http://www.amsatuk.me.uk/iaru/finished_detail.php?serialnum=552),
     which transmits images using QPSK in the 13cm band.
 See